alordiel/dropdown-multisite-selector/README.md

 ### Changelog
 = 0.7.0 =
+* Date: 09.06.2020
+* Thanks for github issues and code suggestions to: @toremo &  @Zodiac1978
+* And huge "Excuse me" to all that have waiting on update and making code compatible with WP 5.x.x
+* This updated includes:
-* Added dependency on jQuery for the plugin's script
+* Added dependency on jQuery for the plugin's scripts
 * Added filter `dms_sites_arguments` - to control the attributes when 'Show all sites in the WMN' is selected
 * Added filter `dms_multisite_pairs`  - change the results returned from `get_sites()`
 * Added filter `dms_users_sites` - control the sites when 'Show only the sites where the user is registered' is selected